One on one help for anyone curious about or just new to Linux.

 ( with rooms reserved from 6:00 for setup )

-on the fourth Tuesday of each month, except December, which is usually the third Tuesday.
+on the fourth Tuesday of each month, except December, which is sometimes on the third Tuesday.

 After a quick welcome, introduction and administrative announcements we have a Questions and Answer Period.
 Then we might have a short application demonstration or slide presentation to start.
-We may stay on that topic or go on to whatever topic the Linux Newcomers want.
+We may stay on that topic or go on to whatever topic the Linux beginners, the newcomers want.
 We talk about Linux, various Linux Distributions (Distros), installation, use, and other Free Opens Source Software (FOSS).

 There is no fee to be a member.
 Meetings are free and open to everyone.
-Skill levels may range from complete novice newcomers to experienced long-time users.
+Skill levels may range from complete novice beginners, the newcomers, to experienced long-time users.
 So, please join us at our next meeting or event for fun, knowledge and networking.